When I started building my yoga wear collection, I kept asking myself:

 - FAQs

-Prana gained trust by embedding sustainability into every product.
-What makes their organic yoga lines stand out?
+Prana has built strong trust by integrating sustainability into every product.

 |---|---|

-In my experience, FuKi Yoga provides the flexibility and eco-alignment needed to compete:
+From my sourcing experience, FuKi Yoga provides the flexibility and eco-alignment needed to compete.

-This allowed me to build collections that stood up against Prana’s lines without overspending.
+💬 This allowed me to build collections that align with Prana’s standards — without retail-level costs.

 | Feature | Prana (Retail) | FuKi Yoga (Wholesale) |